 N.J.
 Stat.
-Ann. §9:6-2 (Parent and custodian defined) defines "the person having care, custody and control of any child" as including "any person who has assumed the care of a child, or any person with whom a child is living at the time the offense is committed."
+Ann. \$9:6-2 (Parent and custodian defined) defines "the person having care, custody and control of any child" as including "any person who has assumed the care of a child, or any person with whom a child is living at the time the offense is committed."

 The definition of "custodian" under N.C.
-Gen. Stat. § 7B-101(8) (Definitions) is "a person, other than parents or legal guardian, who has assumed the status and obligation of a parent without being awarded the legal custody of a juvenile by a court."
+Gen. Stat. § 7B-101(8) (Definitions) may be broad enough to cover situations in which a trafficker is in custody or control of a child.
+"Custodian" is defined as "a person, other than parents or legal guardian, who has assumed the status and obligation of a parent without being awarded the legal custody of a juvenile by a court."